Your guide to embracing autumn in Queenstown

 Starting from bike hire points in Queenstown, Frankton or Arrowtown, discover the region's 150+km network of cycling trails.
 The autumn colours are hot and the temperatures are cooler, so it's all about no-sweat scenery.

-Ride the Frankton Track from Queenstown to Kelvin Peninsula, explore the new Wharehuanui Trail between Arthur's Point and Arrowtown, or bike around beautiful Lake Hayes – so famous for its autumn colours.
+Explore the Wharehuanui Trail between Arthur's Point and Arrowtown, or bike around beautiful Lake Hayes – so famous for its autumn colours.
 For wine lovers, the Arrow River Bridges Trail connects Arrowtown to Gibbston's vineyards through dramatic schist landscapes.
-With well-maintained paths and shuttle services available for one-way rides, these trails are suitable for most levels of fitness.
+From early 2026, the new Kawarau Gorge Trail will be opening – experience the picture-perfect Kawarau River bridge crossings and wind your way through world-class wine regions, Gibbston Valley and Bannockburn.
+With well-maintained paths and shuttle services available for one-way rides, there are plenty of trail options for different levels of fitness.

 Enjoy animal antics and panoramic views at Deer Park Heights